 Kicking off an extensive programme of St Patrick’s celebrations around the world, Tourism Ireland co-sponsored a special reception in the House of Lords in London today.
-The event, celebrating British-Irish relations, was attended by Northern Ireland Secretary of State Karen Bradley, members of the House of Lords and House of Commons, as well as leaders of the Irish community living in London, influential travel trade, business tourism and media contacts.
+The event, celebrating British-Irish relations, was attended by members of the House of Lords and House of Commons, as well as leaders of the Irish community living in London, influential travel trade, business tourism and media contacts.

-Today’s event in the House of Lords marks the start of a packed programme of promotional activity for Tourism Ireland around the world this week.
-Tourism Ireland’s St Patrick’s 2019 programme will span Great Britain, Mainland Europe, North America, Australia and New Zealand, as well as emerging tourism markets like China and the Middle East.
-Over the coming days, hundreds of iconic landmarks and sites around the world will be illuminated in green – as part of Tourism Ireland’s 2019 Global Greening initiative to celebrate the island of Ireland and St Patrick.
-From Rome to Rio and from London to Las Vegas, a host of buildings and sites around the world will be turning a shade of green to celebrate our national day.
+Today’s event in the House of Lords marks the start of Tourism Ireland’s St Patrick’s 2020 programme – which will span Great Britain, Mainland Europe, North America, Australia and New Zealand, as well as emerging tourism markets like the Middle East.
+Over the coming days, hundreds of iconic landmarks and sites around the world will be illuminated in green – as part of Tourism Ireland’s 2020 Global Greening initiative to celebrate the island of Ireland and St Patrick.
+From Sydney to San Francisco and from Brussels to Buenos Aires, a host of buildings and sites around the world will be turning a shade of green to celebrate our national day.

-Julie Wakley, Tourism Ireland; Karen Bradley, Secretary of State for Northern Ireland; The Baroness Harris of Richmond; Senator Frank Feighan; and Mark Henry, Tourism Ireland, at the St Patrick’s reception in the House of Lords in London co-sponsored by Tourism Ireland.
+Andrew Rosindell MP; The Right Honourable The Lord Dubs; Mark Henry, Tourism Ireland; Gregory Campbell MP; and Colum Eastwood MP, at the St Patrick’s reception in the House of Lords in London co-sponsored by Tourism Ireland.

 Notes To Editors